open/close all folders

 - In Young Justice, Miss Martian wears her same t-shirt and skirt from the comics.
 In the second season her default outfit changes to one with pants that only leaves her hands and face uncovered.

-- While all of The Incredibles super-suits are similar one piece outfits with a contrasting "gloves, boots and briefs" motif, Helen and Violet's outfits have opera "gloves", thigh-high "boots" and bikini-shaped "briefs".
+- A particularly subtle example: While all of The Incredibles super-suits are similar one piece outfits with a contrasting "gloves, boots and briefs" motif, Helen and Violet's outfits have bikini-style "briefs and thigh-high "boots" and elbow-length "gloves".